-Transmitter Assembly Skin Contact - The Transmitter Assembly must not be placed directly on the skin.
+Transmitter Assembly Skin Contact - The Transmitter Assembly and wearable accessories must not be placed directly on the skin.
 Direct skin contact may cause irritation and/or sensitivity to the materials.
 The Transmitter Assembly must always be placed over a thin layer of clothing or material.